Canadian species index

 Data sources

-Data on changes in the size of vertebrate populations are gathered from a variety of sources and collated in the Living Planet Index database by the Zoological Society of London.
-Sources include the peer-reviewed scientific literature, government reports, and reliable online databases.
-Examples of important sources for Canada include the North American Breeding Bird Survey and the Fisheries and Oceans Canada Library.
+Data on changes in the abundance of vertebrate populations are gathered from a variety of sources and collated in the Living Planet Index database by the Zoological Society of London.
+Sources include peer-reviewed scientific literature, government reports, and reliable online databases.
+Examples of important sources include the North American Breeding Bird Survey and the Fisheries and Oceans Canada Library.

 More information